 Visualize the Topics

 Finally, the results are presented through a scatter plot.
-The plot in Figure 6 allows for the visual identification of the dispersion of topics on a spatial map defined by the evaluation dimension.
+The following plot allows for the visual identification of the placement and dispersion of topics on a spatial map defined by the evaluation dimension.
 It helps assess if there is a (linear) relationship between the queried evaluation dimensions of the topics, the slope and intercept of that relationship, and if some topics exhibit significantly different evaluations compared to others (outliers).
+We use geom_label_repel() from the ggplot2 package to place text labels near data points generated by geom_point() in a way that avoids overlap and improves readability.

 Closing remarks